superZ678/MG-HAD/README.md

 - We have uploaded annotation information for the validation set and a video demo of bounding box annotations for different interaction regions for review.

-**2023.06.21**

-- The tech report is post on arxiv!
-Work in progress.

 # Introduction
-This is the official repository of the paper <a href="https://arxiv.org/abs/2306.10858"> FHA-Kitchens: A Novel Dataset for Fine-Grained Hand Action Recognition in Kitchen Scenes.
+This is the official repository of the paper FHA-Kitchens: A Novel Dataset for Fine-Grained Hand Action Recognition in Kitchen Scenes.

 <figure>
 <img src="Figs/overview.png">